-6.1 I Match the follo wing terms with the definitions stated below -- ----- --- ------- ----- ------- ------ ------- ------ ----- ------------- -------- -------
+6.1 Match the following terms with the definitions stated belo 6.1 Match the following terms with the definitions stated belov -- ----- ----------- ----------------- ---------- ------------- -------- -------

-1. Fringe benefit 2.
+Fringe benefit 2.
 Salary 3.
 Overtime 4.
 Bonus 5.
-Commission paid on a monthly basis but often expressed over to an employee, especially a professional b) a sum, typically a set percentage commercial transaction. of the value involved, paid to an agent in a c) sum of money added to a person's wages as a reward for good performance d) time worked in addition to one's no ormal working hours e) an extra benefit supplementing a example a company car, private he an employee's money wage or salary, for alth care, etc. 6.2 Choose and complete the most suital ble expressions listed below: HHD is a medium-sized company, which of the company has to have regular performant nagers.
-Due to the economic situation on to lay staff 2 Some of the temporary 3 or replaced or on the staff and the staff are staff as a staf the local market, the company is forced e staff members will be thus put on dium term, HHD will consider 5. management of HHD aims at making of the current employees will be made 8.
-1 cycles 1. review/reviews/reviewer 5. laid/lying/laying 2. on/off/out 6. flat/flatten/flatter 3. contracting/contractual/contracts 7. leant/leaner/lean 4. freelancer/freelanced/freelancers 8. redundancy/redundancies/redundant 6.3 Match the job-related terms in English sh on the left with the corresponding Czech translation (letters) on the right: on the tert with the corresponding Czech 1 6
+Commission paid on a monthly basis but often expressed oyer to an employee, especially a professional b) a sum, typically a set percentage commercial transaction. of the value involved, paid to an agent in a c) sum of money added to a person's wages as a reward for good performance d) time worked in addition to one's no ormal working hours e) an extra benefit supplementing an employee's money wage or salary, example a company car, private health care, etc. 6.2 Choose and complete the most suital ole expressions listed below: The company has to have regular performannagers.
+Due to the economic situation on to lay staff 2 Some of the temporary 3 or replaced or a dium term, HHD will consider 5 management of HHD aims at making the local market, the company is forced e staff members will be thus put on outsourced by 4 In the me off more senior employees.
+The new · 1. review/reviews/reviewer 5. laid/lying/laying 2. on/off/out 6. flat/flatten/flatter 3. contracting/contractual/contracts 7. leant/leaner/lean 4. freelancer/freelanced/freelancers 8. redundancy/redundancies/redundant 6.3 Match the job-related terms in English translation (letters) on the right: sh on the left with the corresponding Czech 1 6